outworkers/phantom/docs/basics/primitives.md

 ## Primitives

-One of the most important constructs in phantom is the `Primitive` type.
-Much like Java uses the same terminology to describe the set of types that are native to its platform, we leverage and overload the term to refer to a set of types that Cassandra can natively understand.
+ `Primitive` is a fundamental concept in phantom.
+Java uses the same terminology to describe its set of native types.
+Expanding on the same terminology, `Primitives` are types Cassandra can natively understand.

-The `Primitive` trait has a simplistic implementation that contains all the necessary information to basically serialize and de-serialize a given type as it is retrieved from the database, and that's the basic primary goal.
-Whether it's a normal column or a user defined type or anything similar, this is the construct that de-serializes everything into familiar Scala types.
+The `Primitive` trait contains all the information to serialize and de-serialize a type to and back from Cassandra, directly from a `java.nio.ByteBuffer`.

 ### Default primitives and columns

-This is the list of available columns and how they map to C* data types.
-The columns here are nothing more than simple helpers and they do not actually contain any specialized implementation.
-That means it is the primitives doing all the work, columns are just a nice way for you to write DSL code that's readable.
+This is the list of predefined available columns with their corresponding Cassandra data types.
+The columns are predefined for your convenience.

 | phantom columns               | Java/Scala type           | Cassandra type    |
 | ---------------               |-------------------        | ----------------- |